-Chief Inspector David Sharp is the Area Commander for Monklands and Cumbernauld and is responsible for local policing teams, performance management and the daily management of personnel.
+Chief Inspector Gillian Norrie is the Area Commander for Monklands and Cumbernauld and is responsible for local policing teams, performance management and the daily management of personnel.

-He is supported by Local Problem Solving Team Inspectors Clare McGuckien, Neil MacLeod and Louise Brownlie, who have responsibility for community engagement and partnership working.
-Both David and Louise are based at Coatbridge Police Office.
+She is supported by Local Problem Solving Team Inspectors Clare McGuckien, Neil MacLeod and Louise Brownlie, who have responsibility for community engagement and partnership working.
+Both Gillian and Louise are based at Coatbridge Police Office.
 Clare is based at Airdrie Police Office and Neil is based in Cumbernauld.

 Airdrie Central includes the districts of Whinhall, Burnfoot, Rawyards, Clarkston, Gartlea, Cairnhill, Coatdyke and Airdrie Town Centre.
 The town of Airdrie is about 12 miles east of Glasgow city centre.
 The area has recently had a new road scheme introduced and refurbishing of town centre pedestrianised areas.